-Paper - 1: Discrete Mathematics Teaching: 3 Hours per Week Duration of Examination: 3 Hours and the second s and the second second and the second
+Paper - I: Discrete Mathematics

+Duration of Examination: 3 Hours

 Note: This paper is divided into FIVE Units.
 TWO questions will be set from each Unit.
 Candidates are required to attempt FIVE questions in all taking ONE question from each Unit.
 All questions carry equal marks.